France School Calendar

 PDF

 This break usually begins in mid-to-late December and continues through New Year’s Day, with students returning to school in early January.
 The break accommodates a range of cultural and religious holidays, including Christmas, Hanukkah, and Kwanzaa, as well as New Year’s celebrations.
-It provides students and staff an extended period to rest and spend time with family and friends, preparing them for the return to school and the start of the new calendar year.

-In addition to these major breaks, the Beachwood City Schools Calendar includes shorter breaks and holidays spread throughout the second semester.
 Martin Luther King Jr. Day in January is observed with a day off to honor the civil rights leader’s legacy, while Presidents’ Day in February also provides a brief holiday for students and staff.
 In some years, a short mid-winter break may be included, offering additional rest during the long stretch between the winter holidays and spring break.

-Spring break typically occurs in March or April, aligning with Easter and Passover, though it remains a secular break intended to offer students a week off from school to rest.
+Spring Break typically occurs in March or April, aligning with Easter and Passover, though it remains a secular break intended to offer students a week off from school to rest.
 This break usually lasts for about a week and serves as a time for both vacation and preparation for the final months of school.

 Summary